BlazingWarlord/Python-Projects/README.md

 Moviefinder uses beautifulsoup and requests to scrape IMDB movie lists and print it.

-I also have a blog: https://thepygrammer.blogspot.com/ Do give it a look too.
+I also have a blog: https://thepygrammer.blogspot.com/ with simple projects at a beginner and intermediate level.
+Do give it a look too.